 Hoffa was in fact facing charges of trying to bribe the jury in his 1962 trial in Tennessee on November 22, 1963.
 The case was scheduled to go to trial in January 1964.
 Hoffa was ultimately convicted and sentenced to a prison term.
 Partin was the Government’s chief witness against him.

 The rest of my story comes from news reports, other peoples’ autobiographies, including Hoffa’s.
 He dedicated an entire chapter to my grandfather, and to the undeniable fact that our government influenced national media.
 They made Edward Partin seem different than he was, all to influence a future jury that sent Hoffa to prison for, ironically, jury tampering.
 He was convicted based on Ed Partin’s testimony, which all of us knew was a lie.

-She passed away before finishing her version.
+She passed away before finishing her memoir.
 I called Aunt Janice and Uncle Keith, and listened to their versions.
 Of course, I had my version.
 And I had Uncle Doug’s autobiography.
 He was with Big Daddy when they were kids, stealing guns and pimping in Woodville Mississippi.

 And, of course, there were the movies, but none of us had seen them.
 None of them were completely truthful, because, until now, no one put the whole story together.
 No one had assembled all the pieces.
 No one had asked his family what happened, and what we knew about Ed Partin.

 This is my version of our part in his story.

 Edward Grady Partin’s father, Grady Partin, was a drunkard in Woodville Mississippi.
 He spent each week’s paycheck at the speakeasy bar, just like most men who worked at the sawmill.
 They drank homemade hooch that hadn’t given anyone they knew drop-foot disease yet, like most men in the deep south during prohibition.